-Researchers from UPEI’s Climate Research Lab are travelling across Prince Edward Island over the next month to speak with communities about sea-level rise.
+Researchers from UPEI’s Climate Research Lab are travelling across Prince Edward Island over the next few months to speak with communities about sea-level rise.

 Dr. Adam Fenech, director of the lab, and his team will make presentations to increase understanding and awareness about the impacts of sea-level rise, coastal erosion, and storm surges.
 They will also discuss tools for adaptation and coastal planning.
 Attendees will also have an opportunity to ask questions and to discuss what sea-level rise means for them.